uliSchuster/real-world-backend/doc/deliberation/domain-model.md

 Tags are words that can be affixed to articles for means of organizing them.
 Tags can only be affixe to articles, not to comments nor users.

+_Questions:_

-_Question:_ Should users be able to create new tags, or should we provide a fixed set of tags? _Proposal:_ Start with predefined tags.
+1. Should users be able to create new tags, or should we provide a fixed set of tags? _Proposal:_ Start with predefined tags.
 This simplifies the problem, because we no not need CRUD-logic for tags.
+2. Should the Author add tags to his or her articles, or should every user be able to add tags to arbitrary articles? _Proposal:_ Only authors can add tags to their articles.
+3. If arbitrary users can add tags to arbitrary articles, are these tags private – that is, every user only sees his or her own tags, so that Article A has tags [U1.A, U1.B, U1.C] for user U1, but, say, tags [U2.A, U2.B] for user U2? _Proposal:_ Don't make it that complex, follow the preceding option and only let authors tag their own articles.

 ### Favorits